jjcrab/Enchanted-Rose/README.md

 ### Stretch Goals

+- As a player, if I don't choose category then will still be the same category and assign a different word(s); if I choose another category then will assign a word(s) from different category.
 - As a player, I want to see a timer tracker and score tracker so that I know how many times left for one word(s) and how many scores I have been collecting from each word(s).
 - As a player, I want to see the timer tracker showing how many petals left so that I know how many chances left for me to guess the word(s).
 And one petal is 10 points.
 So the scores showing how many scores I get for each word(s).
 If no petal left, I will get 0 score for that word(s).
 - As a developer, I want to reuse the word(s) only when all the word(s) are showed once in each category respectively.